 Remember how when our kids were little we couldn’t envision them leaving us and going off to college?
 Now, if you are like me, you can’t believe how quickly the time went.
 It continues to rush by and before you know it, college graduation will be here.
 The University of Miami holds graduation ceremonies two times per year with May being the largest ceremony, broken down by the college.
 Commencement schedules and information can be found here.
-Fall Graduation is set for, December 13th.
-Spring Graduation is May 9th – May 11th.
+Fall Graduation is set for December 12, 2019, and Spring Graduation is May 7th-9th, 2020.

 December graduation reservations may be a tad easier, but there are far more students graduating then than you may think, so don’t hesitate to book early.
 Besides, in December, there is still a lot going on with students moving out for winter break.
-As of today, the next few graduation dates are December 13th, 2018 and May 9-11th, 2019.
 Check the website here for which day and time is your student’s commencement as it goes by degree level and their specific college (ex.
 School of Communication is held at 2:00 p.m.).

 Keep your water bottles, balloons and wrapped gifts at your hotel or in the car as they are prohibited at graduation (as are the more obvious weapons, alcohol, and air horns).
 At ceremonies past, there were flower vendors outside of the Watsco Center selling bouquets and leis (the tradition of leis being presented when someone is arriving and leaving now given to graduates as they are leaving school and arriving at a new stage of life).